 10] Amusement park fun doesn’t end when summer is over.
 Both Dutch Wonderland and Hersheypark transform for spooktacular fun, including themed areas and rides, trick-or-treating trails, costume dance parties, and more.
 Happy Hauntings at Dutch Wonderland is ideal for little ones, while Hersheypark in the Dark offers 13 coasters for thrill seeking teens.

 11] Scoot around the back roads for beautiful Lancaster County views.
 Strasburg Scooters will take you on a one-of-a-kind tour, scooting from covered bridge to covered bridge.
-If you’re looking for an eerie experience, they also host a Spooky Scoot on Saturdays and Sundays in October, filled with local folklore and stories.
+If you’re looking for an eerie experience, they also host a Spooky Scoot on Fridays and Saturdays in October, filled with local folklore and stories.

 12] Jump back in time to the days of kings, queens, and jousting, as the Pennsylvania Renaissance Faire takes place on weekends through the end of October.
 Interactive shows will capture your attention as you enjoy a turkey leg as big as your head.

 13] Get lost – in a corn maze that is.
 With all the corn grown in Lancaster, there are plenty of mazes to explore as a family or with friends.
 Some of our favorites can be found at Cherry Crest Adventure Farm, Barnyard Kingdom, and Oregon Dairy.

 14] Dive into Lancaster’s spooky history with a candlelight Ghost Tour, held throughout the fall.
 As you wander the streets, you’ll hear eerie stories from Downtown Lancaster’s thorny past and learn more about one of the oldest inland cities in America.